bbatsov/metaredux/_posts/2020-05-26-rubocop-defaults-survey-results.md

 show you that we respect the opinion of our users and that your voice has been heard.

 Right now the release of RuboCop 1.0 is imminent and we're unlikely to do anymore last minute changes, but there will always be 2.0, 3,0, etc. Keep hacking!

+[^1]: So much for the theory that RuboCop's defaults are simply my subjective preferences.